 Title slide: Title, your name, institution, and e-mail address if you think people would be interested in contacting you.
 This slide will be displayed as you are getting introduced.
-Don’t read the text to your audience, unless you know that it contains people who clearly cannot read.
+Don’t read the title of your talk out loud unless audience contains people who cannot read.
 Make sure you have an interesting photograph on this slide, too.
-[2 min (if your host is brief), 1 slide]
+[2 min, 1 slide]

-Introduction: Show some pretty visuals (photographs, SEMs, drawings, paintings, Quicktime movies, sound files) of your subject and get your audience excited about the “issue” or question; put your issue in the context of several already-published articles from the primary literature; summarize (very briefly) your past research, if any, on the topic; provide clear statement of hypothesis, and give “road map” of what you will talk about in the rest of the talk.
+Introduction: Show some pretty visuals (photographs, SEMs, drawings, paintings, Quicktime movies, sound files) of your subject to get audience excited about the issue or question; explain why you found it an irresistible topic; put your issue in the context of several already-published articles from the primary literature; summarize (very briefly) your past research, if any, on the topic; provide clear statement of hypothesis; and give “road map” of what you will talk about in the rest of the talk.
 Avoid slides with a lot of text.
 [2 min, 4 slides]

 Materials and methods: Show more pretty visuals of your organism and justify (if you haven’t already done so in the Introduction) why your experimental organism is perfect for addressing the issue mentioned above; show experimental equipment and methods (ideally including a photograph of a person doing something); show experimental design (with sample sizes); mention statistical analyses that were used and how they will address hypothesis.
 Avoid slides with a lot of text.
 [Approximately 2 minutes, 4 slides].

-Results: First mention whether experiment worked (e.g., “90% of the birds survived the brainectomy treatments”) and show some photographs that show interesting or comforting qualitative results (a surviving bird looking content); remind audience of specific hypothesis; present chart of data and explain whether hypothesis is supported; explore data (e.g., “I noticed something unexpected”); end with brief summary slide of main results.
+Results: First mention whether experiment worked (e.g., “90% of the birds survived the brainectomy treatments”) and show some photographs that show interesting or comforting qualitative results (a surviving bird looking alert); remind audience of specific hypothesis; present chart that addresses hypothesis; explore data (e.g., “I noticed something unexpected”); end with brief summary slide of main results.
 [7 min, 4 slides]

-Acknowledgements: I hate this slide, and you should, too.
-Ending a great talk with a laundry list of thank yous will put your audience to sleep, and will put a huge void in between your amazing conclusions and the questions from the audience.
-If you need to thank people, say it on an early slide (title slide, perhaps), and then mention specific help you received during Materials and methods section.
+Acknowledgements: I hate this slide so don’t include it if possible.
+Ending a great talk with a laundry list of thank yous will put your audience to sleep and injects a huge void in between your amazing conclusions and the questions from the audience.
+If you need to thank people (and you should!), say it as you go, on the slides where help was provided.
 [0 min, 0 slides]

-Questions: Leave your conclusion slide up, so that your audience can refer to it.
-Audience will invariably want you to go back to Results slide X…so you should have a handy list of slide numbers so you can quickly jump to that slide.
-On Powerpoint, type the #, then return.
+Questions: Leave your conclusion slide up so that your audience can refer to it.
+Audience member might want you to go back to a particular slide so you should have a handy list of slide numbers so you can quickly jump to that slide: on Powerpoint, type the #, then return.
 [3 minutes]

-Note: If you are giving a talk in a 60-minute time slot, practice your talk until it is approximately 40 minutes long (and with approximately 40 slides).
+Note: If you are giving a talk in a 60-minute time slot, aim for a talk that is approximately 40 minutes long (with perhaps 40 slides).
 What happens to other 20 minutes?
-You will probably be introduced 4 minutes late, your host will spend up to 5 minutes introducing you (more, if you are infamous), interruptions (questions) during your talk with bleed away 5 minutes, and then you will have 5 minutes at the end of your talk for questions, yielding a seminar that is exactly 59 minutes…which gets your audience back to their lives with a minute to spare.
-Although your host and perhaps several members of the audience may be willing to stay indefinitely to hear you answer questions, try to remember that the majority of your audience will become impatient if you drag the seminar beyond the one hour mark.
+You will probably be introduced 4 minutes late, your host will spend up to 5 minutes introducing you, interruptions during your talk with bleed away another 5 minutes, and then you will have 5 minutes at the end of your talk for questions, yielding a seminar that is exactly 59 minutes.
+Although your host and perhaps several members of the audience may be willing to stay indefinitely to hear you blather on, try to remember that the majority of your audience will become impatient if you drag the seminar beyond the one hour mark.

-- Construct all slides in “landscape” orientation.
-This assures that the tops and bottoms of slides fit onto the projection screen and that view from the back of the room is not obscured by the heads of people sitting up front.
-If your image is inherently vertical, shrink it so that it fits horizontally (do not, as some have done, have separate presentations for wide and tall slides).
+- Construct slides in landscape orientation whenever possible.
+This assures that the tops and bottoms of slides fit onto the projection screen and that the view from the back of the room is not obscured by the heads of people sitting up front.
+If your image is inherently vertical, shrink it so that it fits horizontally.

-- Unless you have a lot of free time, it is usually advisable to construct slides in your presentation with black text (and black illustrations) on a white background.
-This strategy makes the task of printing handouts infinitely easier and far less wasteful of toner ink in laser printers and photocopy machines (i.e., dark backgrounds use ink, a white background does not).
-And illustrations and charts are invariably first produced with black text and lines, and conversion of all black elements and text to white involves substantial tweaking and fussing.
-Finally, when your background is white, you are ensured of at least some light in the lecture room, which is important in a lecture hall when you want the audience to be able to see your face or hand movements or want the audience to stay awake (Microsoft PowerNap is visual chloroform to many people these days, so brightness is an issue!).
+- Use dark text on a light background.
+This strategy makes the task of printing handouts infinitely easier and far less wasteful of toner ink in printers and photocopy machines.
+Using black on white also makes the construction of charts much more straightforward (e.g., you can use the same charts you fussed over for manuscript).
+Finally, when your background is white you are ensured of at least some light in the lecture room, which is important when you want the audience to be able to see your face or hand movements.

 - If you have only a photograph on a slide, set the background of that slide to black.

 - Adjust font size so that that approximately 10 words fit horizontally (24 point is usually a good size), and line spacing so that only 10 lines would fit per slide.
-Naturally, if a slide contains scanned text as part of a scanned illustration, be sure that the font size is comparable to 24 point … or be prepared for the audience to squint and whine.
+Text that is part of chart should also be 24 point (or close) when the chart is shrunk to fit the slide.

 - Do not use more than 2 or 3 typefaces in a presentation.